 If you are 70½ or older, temporary legislation now allows you to make a tax-free distribution of up to $100,000 from your Individual Retirement Account (IRA) to The Nature Conservancy.
-This special opportunity lasts through December 2013 and is retroactive to January 1, 2012.
+This special opportunity lasts through December 2014.

 If you're wondering what the benefits of such an IRA distribution might be to you and nature, just read the story of Conservancy member Austin Okie.